This article may contain compensated links. Please read disclaimer for more info.

 In Paris, there’s no better way to start your day than with a delicious French breakfast.
 Petit déjeuner is the word to say breakfast in French, which literally means ‘little lunch’ since déjeuner is the French word used for lunch.

-A typical French breakfast is not a big sit-down meal, and it’s definitely simpler and lighter than in other countries since it does not include things like scrambled eggs, beans, omelets, or sausages.
+The typical French breakfast is sweet (more on this later).
+It is not a big sit-down meal, and it’s definitely simpler and lighter than in other countries since it does not include things like scrambled eggs, beans, omelets, or sausages.
 This is because the French like to eat a heartier meal for lunch.

 Read more about food in Paris